Bluehost review – two years later

 Heck, this site is hosted on Bluehost.
 Look around, load a couple of pages.
 You’ll see why I’m a fan for yourself.
 Then just face facts and sign up for Bluehost yourself.
 You probably won’t find a better host for less money, and if such a thing does exist I’ve never heard of it.

 I did have a problem with a vulnerability in one of my sites, but it was a completely self-inflicted issue.
 When my account started sending out phishing related emails, Bluehost had no choice but to suspend it.
-Luckily though, when I got back from my trip, they were able to help me out in regaining file access and ultimately cleaning out & restoring my account.
-Even when they had no real obligation to help me out or take the risk of more illegal emails, they did there best to get me back online as quickly and securely as possible.
+Luckily though, when I got back from my trip, they were able to help me out in regaining file access then thoroughly cleaning out and restoring my account.
+Even when they had no real obligation to help me or take the risk of more illegal spam emails, they did their best to get me back online as quickly and securely as possible.

-So the third year of hosting is paid for, including a unique IP address, and I’ve never been happier with the service.
+So the fourth year of hosting is paid for, including a unique IP address, and I’ve never been happier with the service!

 Blue host is doing good on their hosting plan.
 I do not have experiences with bluehost yet but heard it’s good and it is apparently now proven by the webmaster here.